lnsongxf/public.package/README.md

 grmToolbox
 ===================

-Toolbox for the estimation of the generalized Roy model.
+Repository for implementation of the generalized Roy model as a Python package.

 Online Documentation: